luismelo-job/cyclistic-bike-share-case-study/report/README.md

-This folder contains the final PDF report of the Cyclistic Bike-Share case study.
+This folder contains the final report for the Cyclistic Bike-Share Case Study, including the analysis, insights, and business recommendations.